tuttelikz/farabio/README.md

 [21-08-17] Release of [`farabio==0.0.2`](https://pypi.org/project/farabio/)
 [21-04-02] Release of [`farabio==0.0.1`](https://pypi.org/project/farabio/)
-[21-03-27] This work is selected for poster on [PyTorch Ecosystem Day](https://pytorch.org/ecosystem/pted/2021) to be held on April 21, 2021.
+[21-03-27] The poster for this work is presented on [PyTorch Ecosystem Day](https://pytorch.org/ecosystem/pted/2021) held on April 21, 2021.

 ## Links